The Advantages & Disadvantages of Foreign Owned Subsidiaries

 A subsidiary is a company, corporation or limited liability company that is controlled by a parent company.
 The parent owns more than 50% of the subsidiary’s voting stock.
-For the purposes of taxation and regulation, the parent company and subsidiary are considered separate entities.
+For taxation and regulation, the parent company and subsidiary are considered separate entities.
 The subsidiary, and consequently the parent company, must adhere to the laws of the country where the subsidiary resides.

 Incorporating a subsidiary in a foreign country